Guy Montgomery: Podcasts and radio

 The Worst Idea of All Time was started in 2014 by Montgomery and Tim Batt.
 The podcast follows them as they report upon the viewing experience of re-watching the same movie each week for a year.
 The first season was focused on the Adam Sandler movie Grown Ups 2; the second on Sex and the City 2; the third season on We Are Your Friends; and the fourth on the first Sex and the City film.
 After the onset of the COVID-19 pandemic in 2020, the duo did an "emergency season" in which they watched the film Home Alone 3 every three days until their local New Zealand lockdown orders were lifted.
 The fifth season began in 2020, with Batt and Montgomery reviewing the FrenchAmerican Emmanuelle series of softcore pornography films.
 The sixth season features the Fast and Furious franchise, said to be the final season.

 They also record Friendzone, dedicated to answering fan mail.

 Montgomery and Batt are also co-hosts of 'Til Death Do Us Blart, a once-yearly, "eternal" Paul Blart: Mall Cop 2 review podcast hosted in conjunction with the McElroy brothers of comedy podcast My Brother, My Brother, and Me, that airs every American Thanksgiving.
-The podcast operates under the principal that each of the five hosts chooses and then annually confirms a successor, who, in the case of the timely or untimely death of one of the founding hosts, will take over the empty spot.
+The podcast operates under the principle that each of the five hosts chooses and then annually confirms a successor, who, in the case of the timely or untimely death of one of the founding hosts, will take over the empty spot.
 This is to ensure the podcast can run, uninterrupted, until the end of linear time.